 If you have been imprisoned and part of your sentence is remitted, this means that you do not have to remain in prison for the full period of your sentence.
 For example, if you have been sentenced to 8 years’ imprisonment, you may be released after 6 years.
 In other words, the remaining 2 years of your sentence are remitted.

 Temporary release means that you are released from prison for a specified period of time for a specific purpose or reason.

-Prisoners have a right to remission of one-quarter of their prison sentence.
+Under Rule 59 of the Prison Rules 2007 as amended, the vast majority of prisoners serving sentences are entitled to remission at a rate of one quarter.
+In practice, this means that a person sentenced to 4 years’ imprisonment will be expected to serve 3 years in custody.
 However, part of this remission may be cancelled as disciplinary punishment.
 Whether or not you get remission depends on your good behaviour while you are in prison.